NeoKEX/neokex-ibot-v1/replit.md

   - **Enhanced Unsend Command**: Two modes of operation
     - Reply to a message and type `unsend` to delete it
     - Type `unsend` without reply to delete the bot's last message
-  - **Prefix Command Accessibility**: `prefix` command now works without requiring the prefix
-    - Users can always access prefix settings even if they forget their custom prefix

 - **2025-10-31**: Runtime Error Fixes & Prefix Feature
   - **Runtime Error Fixes**: Fixed all remaining runtime errors